Unreleased Half-Life games: Ravenholm

 In 2007 or 2008, Valve gave the Junction Point project to Arkane Studios in Lyon, France.
-They developed it into a standalone game with the working title Ravenholm.
+They developed it into a game with the working title Ravenholm, referred to by some sources as Episode Four.
 Players controlled Adrian Shephard from Opposing Force, working alongside Father Grigori, who had taken refuge in an abandoned psychiatric hospital.
 Grigori was experimenting with the effects of headcrab venom on himself, and would mutate through the story.
 The player would use the magnet gun and traps created by Grigori against enemies.
-Arkane also implemented a nailgun that could create paths to conduct electricity and set traps.
+Arkane also implemented a nail gun that could create paths to conduct electricity and set traps.

 Valve gave Arkane freedom to develop Ravenholm, as they had with Gearbox and Opposing Force, providing feedback and technical support.
-With approximately one year left of development, Valve canceled the project; the Arkane founder, Raphaël Colantonio, believed that Valve decided it would be too expensive, and Laidlaw said that Valve felt the premise was creatively constrained.
+With approximately one year left of development, Valve canceled the project.
+The Arkane founder, Raphaël Colantonio, believed that Valve decided it would be too expensive.
+Laidlaw said Valve felt the premise was creatively constrained, and that Arkane, like Valve with Episode Three, had struggled to discover fun new game mechanics with the Half-Life 2 tools.
 Ravenholm was first shown publicly in a 2020 Noclip documentary.
 Noclip released an hour of gameplay footage in 2022.

-Source 2 era (2007–2020)
+Source 2 era (2007–present)

 Half-Life 3

 Half-Life 3 was in development between 2013 and 2014.
-Valve planned to use procedurally generated levels alongside a "crafted experience", similar to the Left 4 Dead series; for example, the game would generate different routes through environments each time it was played.
+Valve planned to use procedurally generated levels alongside a "crafted experience", similar to the Left 4 Dead series; the game would generate different routes through environments each time it was played.
 The team took new scans of the face of Frank Sheldon, whose likeness was used for the G-Man character in Half-Life 2.
 The Source 2 engine was still unfinished and the project was canceled early in development.

 Borealis

-Before his departure from Valve in 2016, Laidlaw led a virtual reality project on the Source 2 engine, Borealis, set on the time-travelling ship mentioned in Episode Two and Portal 2.
-The game would skip between the time of the Seven Hour War, the period in which the Combine conquered Earth before Half-Life 2, and a time set shortly after Episode Two.
+Shortly before his departure from Valve in 2016, Laidlaw led a virtual reality project on the Source 2 engine, Borealis, set on the time-travelling ship mentioned in Episode Two and Portal 2.
+The game would skip between the Combine's conquering of Earth before Half-Life 2 and a time set shortly after Episode Two.
 A minigame in which players would fish off the bow of the ship was also proposed.
-Borealis may have inspired Laidlaw's "Epistle 3" story.
-Laidlaw said the project ended because it was too early to be working in VR: "When people are struggling with the basic tools they need to rough out a concept, it’s hard to convey any sort of vision, and it all evaporated pretty quickly."
+Laidlaw said the project ended because it was too early to be working in VR: "When people are struggling with the basic tools they need to rough out a concept, it's hard to convey any sort of vision, and it all evaporated pretty quickly."